 Southern Financial Group Background

 David Painter, chief compliance officer, and Christopher Holder, chief financial officer, are the two owners and founders of Southern Financial Group.
-While the firm is a little more than a decade old, each founder has over 25 years of experience in financial planning and investment.
+While the firm was founded in 2006, each founder has more than 25 years of experience in financial planning and investment.